 Usually quiet, secretary birds do vocalize if needed.
 A deep, low croak or a roaring groan can be made during a courtship flight, during fights, or to defend territory or a nest, as crows and kites often attack secretary bird nestlings, which are easy targets in their treetop nests.
 A single high croak is made when the bird is alarmed, and soft clucks and whistles are used between mates.
 To beg for food, chicks use a soft cheeping call that changes to squeals and loud brays as they get older.

 We still have much to learn about these amazing birds and how they raise their young.
 At this time, the secretary bird is common over much of its range and is protected in many African countries.
 However, habitat loss and deforestation could affect its future.

-In 1968, the species was protected under the Africa Convention on the Conservation of Nature and Natural Resources.
-Its popularity among Africans may help protect the secretary bird in the future, while zoos such as San Diego Zoo Global do our part to increase awareness about the importance of habitat protection.
+In 1968, the secretary bird was protected under the Africa Convention on the Conservation of Nature and Natural Resources.
+Its popularity among Africans may help protect the secretary bird in the future, while zoological institutions such as San Diego Zoo Wildlife Alliance do our part to increase awareness about the importance of habitat protection.

 By supporting San Diego Zoo Wildlife Alliance, you are our ally in saving and protecting wildlife worldwide.